-Throughout the history of humankind, psychedelic substances have been ritually used for medicine, spiritual connection, or festivities.
-In a ritual context, ayahuasca helps to accumulate irreplaceable knowledge from the ritual context, which is not just a living legacy of ancient civilizations, but an attractive challenge for modern science as well.
+Throughout human history, psychedelics have been used ritually, usually for the purpose of treatment, spiritual connection, or celebration.
+Therefore, there was an accumulation of irreplaceable knowladge from the ritual context, which are not only a living legacy of ancient civilizations, but also an attractive challenge for contemporary science.

-Ayahuasca is a psychoactive drink made from an Amazonian plant, which has been ritually used by traditional tribes in many South American countries for hundreds, even thousands of years.
-The indigenous people of the Amazon jungle perceive ayahuasca as a symbol of nature’s power.
-They see it as an immeasurable intelligence which helps them see the true reality through a changed states of consciousness.
-They call the plants which make ayahuasca medicine.
-The drink itself is viewed as a treatment and ayahuasca is overall seen by the indigenous people as a teacher.
+Ayahuasca is a psychoactive drink made from Amazonian plants, which has been used ritually for hundreds (perhaps even thousands of years) by traditional tribes of some South American countries.
+The Indians symbolically perceive ayahuasca as the personification of natural forces, an immeasurable intelligence that helps them to glimpse the true reality through altered states of consciousness.
+The plants from which ayahuasca is prepared are referred to as medicines.
+The drink itself is then perceived as a healing agent, and ayahuasca is generally worshiped by the Indians as a plant teacher.

-The main ingredients of the plant extract are made of a liana (Banisteriopsis cani) and the leaves of a bush (Psychotria viridis), which contain a strong psychoactive substance called dimethyltryptamine (DMT).
+The basic ingredients of the plant extract are vines (Banisteriopsis capi) and leaves (Psychoria viridis), which contain the strong psychoactive substance dimethyltryptamine (DMT).

-In 2019, there was a testing expedition with portable EEG equipment.
-This equipment was provided in collaboration with ANT Neuro.
-Money was raised to support the project.
+In 2019, a test expedition with portable EEG devices took place.
+The devices were provided in cooperation with ANT Neuro, a medical technology manufacturer from Holland.
+A public collection of funds was created to support the project.

-The project’s execution is scheduled for the year 2023, in collaboration with the Huni Kui tribe.
-There is ongoing communication with the researchers in Brazil, however, given the political situation, it is not possible to state when the arrival of the Czech researchers will be possible.
-There are plans for negotiations with the embassy.
-In the case of failure, the final experiment can still happen in Peru or Ecuador.
+The realization of the expedition planned for 2023 in cooperation with the Huni Kui tribe is being planned.
+Communication is taking place with researchers in Brazil, but due to the current political situation, it is not possible to say when the arrival of Czech researchers will be feasible.
+The intention is to negotiate with the embassy as well.
+The option in case of failure is to complete the final experiment in Peru or Ecuador.